 Mineral oil is drilled from the ground while synthetic oils are mostly created scientifically and come with a higher price tag.

 Mineral oil is less ‘clean’ than synthetic given that it’s a derivative of crude oil and may contain sulphur residue.

 These oils are also known as blends.
-For example 10-30% is synthetic oil and rest is mineral oil.
+For example, 10-30% is synthetic oil and the rest is mineral oil.

 Both semi and full synthetic are more expensive to make than mineral oil but offer higher levels of performance and protection against engine wear.

 They are the main choice for high-performance motorcycles.